This lavender sugar scrub recipe is ideal for those days when you are in need of a bit of pampering.

 It has amazing exfoliating properties and its wonderful aroma will help you de-stress.

 Take a moment for yourself and mix up this easy-to-make body polish with ingredients that you probably already have on hand, and upgrade your next bath or shower to a spa experience in the comfort of your own home.

 This post contains affiliate links.
 In the event of a sale, I get rewarded a small commission, at no extra cost to you.

 How to Make Lavender Sugar Scrub

-- Half measuring cup (125 gr) of any carrier oil of your choice
+- half a measuring cup (125 gr) of any carrier oil of your choice

 - 1 teaspoon vanilla extract

-- 10 or 15 drops lavender essential oil
+- 10 or 15 drops of lavender essential oil